ralt/hello-world/README.md

 Instructions
 ---

+If you just want to run this module, do the following:

+    npm install hello-world

+And see the `example.js` file for a usage example.

 Here are the instructions to see how to run this module and also how to develop your modules: